Philadelphia Phillies at San Diego Padres odds, picks and predictions - NewsBreak

 Prediction

-Musgrove has been absolutely great this season, leading the league with a 1.59 ERA.
-The Padres have won 11 of his 12 starts.

-The Phillies are 17-17 on the road this season but, despite the 3-game losing streak overall and on the road, they have won 7 of their last 10 on the road.
+The Phillies are 18-18 on the road, while the Padres are 21-14 at home, where they have won 8 of their last 10 games.

-But Thursday’s result is based on the pitching matchup.
-Musgrove has been overwhelmingly good, while Suarez, while better on the road than at home, has been just okay.

-Take the PADRES (-170), although the spread will be a better value for you this game.

 Win your fantasy baseball league with BaseballHQ.com.
 For decades, BHQ has been helping players just like you win!
 Use the couple code SBW22 for 20% OFF full-season subscription.
 New customer offer; expires 6/30/2022.
 Subscribe today and start winning!